Introduction

 Exceptions

-Where there is a clear business requirement, including when a system or solution genuinely requires direct internet access, organisations should consider implementing security bypasses to gateway controls to the minimum required to achieve the business objective.
-Threat modelling should be used to identify if additional compensating controls are required to minimise risk.
-An example would be Microsoft advocating the use of a split tunnel VPN solution to route video conferencing traffic directly to Microsoft systems, bypassing the organisation’s web proxy (noting this recommendation is made for performance reasons).
+When an organisation has a clear business need, including when a system or solution needs direct internet access, consider implementing security bypasses to gateway controls.
+Limit these bypasses to the minimum required to achieve business objectives.
+Use threat modelling to identify if additional compensating controls are needed to minimise risk.
+For example, Microsoft recommends using split tunnel VPN solutions to route video conferencing traffic directly to Microsoft systems, bypassing the organisation’s web proxy.
+This recommendation aims to improve performance.

-Accountable authorities should be formally briefed, and accept the risk, prior to exemptions being implemented.
-An exemption to a security control should not be considered a precedent.
-Each exemption to a security control should be assessed and accepted on its merit.
-Risk assessments may require the technical expertise of a team (this may include engineers, architects, security and governance specialists).
+Before implementing exemptions, accountable authorities should be formally briefed to accept the risk.
+Avoid treating an exemption to a security control a precedent.
+Assess and accept each exemption on its merit.
+Risk assessments may need the technical expertise of a team, which may include engineers, architects, security officers, and governance specialists.

 Reverse web proxies